WHAT'S NEW

 That’s my aunt in the photo above.
 She’s a good travel partner.
 She’s always ready for the next adventure.
 She goes with the flow.

-I joked with friends and family while I was in Italy that there was a woman in my travel group that was going to make several appearances in the blog post, but as a frequent example of what not to do.
+I joked with friends and family while I was in Italy that there was a woman in my travel group that was going to make several appearances in that blog post, but as a frequent example of what not to do.
 She was all friction.
 At every stop, every turn, first thing in the morning, last thing at night.
 All day.
 Friction.

 Hell, now that I think about it, I was going to dedicate the whole post to Deb.
 We'll call her Deb, because, well, that's her name.
 She deserves no anonymity.

-Deb made me use my patience.
+Deb tested my patience.
 A lot.

 She’s bound to run amok, invested enough in it, anyhow